Azure/reliable-web-app-pattern-dotnet/isolated-deployment.md

 # Steps to deploy the Network Isolated implementation
-This section describes the deployment steps for the reference implementation of a modern web application pattern with .NET on Microsoft Azure.
+This section describes the deployment steps for the reference implementation of a reliable web application pattern with .NET on Microsoft Azure.
 These steps guide you through using the jump host that is deployed when performing a network isolated deployment because access to resources will be restricted from public network access and must be performed from a machine connected to the vnet.

 ## Prerequisites